Timendus/3d-viper-maze/README.md

 ever does comes that we really do need the speed boost, I'm sure we could generate those statements from these trees.

+### Confronted with reality

+As these things often go, the ambition is greater than the amount of available time.
+Unfortunately I was not able to make as many levels as I wanted, nor give every level its own special background music.
+Most of the map triggers are now pretty standard, so having a separate subroutine for each one doesn't really make sense anymore.
+That could do with a refactor to make things easier.
+Also, I would have liked to add the feature of truly hidden hallways in the sense that you can't see them in the game, but you can "push through" anyway.
+That would have made for some interesting secrets.

+And of course there are the usual time versus quality trade-offs in the last pieces of code I wrote.
+The viper AI and the text routines are kinda sloppy, with some weird edge-cases here and there.
+But it's good enough for the final product, and at least it all seems to be stable.

+The most obvious thing missing that I wanted to do is make a pure Chip-8 version of this game.
+Unfortunately I don't expect to find the time to do so in the next couple of days, and after October the Octojam is finished.
+So maybe that can be the challenge for next year 😉

+If you have read this far, thanks for showing an interest in my archaic hobby project and good luck with your own!